by Rachael Schultz

 And even though Thase doesn’t incorporate nutritional interventions with his patients, he adds that he could see this becoming another tool for psychiatrists and other mental health professionals to consider in the future.

 In fact, there’s a field called nutritional psychology that’s gaining steam.

 “There is a real movement toward mindfulness and holistic approaches in our culture right now, and in psychiatry, there’s a movement toward personalized medicine, in the sense that our patients are the captains of their own ship and their own treatment planning,” he explains.

-As people become more interested in alternative therapies like this and continue to see results, you may see more mainstream docs writing prescriptions for healthy foods in the future.
+As people become more interested in alternative therapies like this and continue to see results, you may see more mainstream doctors writing prescriptions for healthy foods in the future.